 Whom to Contact

-The Technology Support Center is located in room 019 in the lower level of Myrin Library.
-All technology related questions including problem reports and service requests, should be directed to the Center at extension 3789 or via e-mail at email@example.com.
+The Library and IT Services is located on the first floor of the Myrin Library.
+All technology related questions including problem reports and service requests, should be directed to extension 3789 or via e-mail at firstname.lastname@example.org.
 When off-campus you may call 610 409-3789.

 Acceptable Use Policies